 Summer is here!
 And what better way to enjoy the sun than to stay inside and make ice cream?

 A quick note about the mint: the recipe asks for 80g of fresh mint leaves.
-Bare in mind that if you're buying them in a shop and they're still on the stalks, the weight written on the packet will incorporate that weight as well.
-I know it sounds pretty obvious, but its a good thing to bare in mind, as I bought a 100g packet of mint and got about 70/75g of actual mint leaves.
+Bear in mind that if you're buying them in a shop and they're still on the stalks, the weight written on the packet will incorporate that weight as well.
+I know it sounds pretty obvious, but it's a good thing to bear in mind, as I bought a 100g packet of mint and got about 70/75g of actual mint leaves.

 Mint Chocolate Swirl Ice Cream